Ewa-Anna/Bookstore/README.md

 </div>

 ## Features
 1.	**Book Catalog**: Users can view a list of available books for purchase.
 Each book is presented with basic information.
 Users can click on individual books to access detailed information about them, such as the book's description, author, price, and reviews from other users.
-2. **Cart**: Users can add books to their shopping cart while browsing the catalog.
-The cart displays the selected books, their quantities, and the total cost.
-Users can review and modify their cart contents before proceeding to checkout.
-3. **User Reviews**: Users can post reviews and ratings for books they have read.
+2.	**User Reviews**: Registered users can post reviews and ratings for books they have read.
+These reviews help other users make informed decisions about their purchases.
+3.	**Search**: User can perform simple search.
-4. **Tag System**: Tagging system allows books to be categorized based on tags.
+4.	**Tag System**: The project includes a tagging system that allows books to be categorized based on tags.
 Users can search for books with similar tags, enhancing their browsing experience.
-5. **User Profiles**: User authentication functionality enables users to create accounts and maintain profiles.
-In their profiles, users can view their order history and other account-related information.

 ## Technologies and frameworks
 - Backend